|

 brother-in-law, Sir Marmaduke Wyvill had acquired his Belgrade Turk from

-Mr. Curwen's imported French Barbs, could well afford any horse he
+Mr Curwen's imported French Barbs, could well afford any horse he

 fancied, and "not one accustomed to the drudgery of drawing a

-At Coke's death on
+On Coke's death in

 1733, his racehorses and broodmares were bequeathed to Lord Godolphin,

-and his stallions to Mr. Roger Williams [Royal Studs:133].
+and his stallions to Mr Roger Williams [Royal Studs:133].
 Later acquired by Lord

 Godolphin, the Arabian entered stud near Newmarket.

-Francis Leonard (1678-1766), 2nd Earl
+Francis Godolphin (1678-1766), 2nd Earl

+the Godolphin Arabian.
 Francis married Henrietta Churchill (later Duchess of Marlborough), the

 daughter of his father's good friend John Churchill (1650-1722), 1st

-Duke of Marlborough. |
+Duke of Marlborough.

 Much controversy